 So, how about ISCT now?

-Should ICT really be I
+Should ICT really be ISCT?

 I believe that we should be adding S for Social into the now age-old reference of ICT.
 Once, the hype was IT, before evolving into ICT.
 Now, as learning as become more social this factor should form the notion of Information, Social Communication and Technology.
 We could in fact drop the T - technology is a no-brainer these days.